-Yesterday marked the end of Yom Kippur.
+I attended Yom Kippur this past year, with my Jewish wife, Mia.
 It’s the holiest day of the year for Jews.
-I attended one of the services.
 My wife is Jewish.
 The theme is repentance and atonement for sin.
 These folks know how to do repentance.
 Three hours of singing about how they have hurt others through acts of commission and omission.
 It was a powerful ceremony.
 It made me think that Christianity is Judaism light.

 We hurt each other.
 God forgives.
 That’s the conclusion of all major religions.
 But do we?
 Forgive that is?
 Should we?
 We’re not God, after all.
 Do we unconditionally forgive?
 If there are conditions, what are they?
 What do we do with our broken hearts?
 Is there a difference between finding compassion for our perpetrator and forgiving that person?
 Can we ever heal without forgiving our perpetrators?